 It is also possible that the E-G 1 experienced COGNITIVE OVERLOAD as described by Perkins (Chipman, 1985) which acted as a source of proactive interference at the time of the final test.
 According to Perkins this cognitive load may act as a hindrance at least until some automatization occurs.
 Robbie Case (1980) asserts that the maximum number of items a child can coordinate at any one moment is referred to as his/her working memory.
 Within each stage of development the working memory for characteristic of that stage of the type of task is development.
-This working memory develops very slowly, in response either to maturation or massive practice in executing stage (Kirby & basic mental operation of the the Briggs, 1980:34).
-It is possible that in the case of E-G 1 the subjects had too many cognitive functions or tasks to deal with at the same time ESTERN CAPE
+This working memory develops very slowly, in response either to maturation or massive practice in executing basic mental operation the stage (Kirby & the of Briggs, 1980:34).
+It is possible that in the case of E-G 1 of the the subjects had too many cognitive functions or tasks to deal with at the same time.